 This morning as I was reviewing questions in the Ask Leo! question queue, I came across this one:

-How i solve this problem sir pls!
-I use windows 7!-
+Question: How i solve this problem sir pls!

 UNMOUNTABLE_BOOT_VOLUME

 And if he did, why didn’t he include that information?
-After all, the Ask Leo! question form does also include the following instructions:
+After all, the Ask Leo! question form even includes the following instructions:

 Like I said, that question was just the spark for today’s mini-rant.
-The fact is I frequently get questions Do This Nextwhere it’s obvious that individuals have failed to read what’s on the screen in front of them.
+The fact is, I frequently get questions in which it’s obvious that individuals have failed to read what’s literally1 on the screen in front of them.

 I get that there’s a lot of information on the screen.
-And as we’ll see in a moment, I also get that it’s not always glaringly obvious.
-But taking an extra five minutes to carefully read and think about what’s on the screen in front of you is significantly faster than the amount of time it takes to submit your question to me (or any Q&A site), and then possibly wait days for an answer – that might not even come.
+I also get that it’s not always glaringly obvious and that an anxious mouse finger may click away from the information too quickly.
+But taking an extra five minutes to carefully read and think about what’s on the screen in front of you is significantly faster than the time it takes to submit your question to me (or any Q&A site) and then wait for an answer that might not even come.

 It’s not always obvious

-My favorite example are the ellipsis in Outlook.com’s menu bar:
+My favorite example is the ellipsis in Outlook.com’s menu bar.

 The “ellipsis” is the three dots that appear at the end of the menu items.
 You don’t need to know what it’s called, but do you know what it means?

 Outlook.com’s designers think you do.
-As it turns out many people do not.
-And yet access to some functionality in the Outlook.com interface absolutely depends on your knowing what those three dots mean.
+As it turns out, many people do not.
+And yet access to some functionality in the Outlook.com interface depends on knowing what those three dots mean.

-For the record, they mean that the menu bar is “continued” because there’s not enough space to display it all.
-Click on the three dots and you’ll see what else there is:
+For the record, they mean the menu bar is “continued” because there’s not enough space to display it all.
+Click on the three dots and you’ll see what else there is.

 That’s obscure to many people, and I totally get that.